-Understanding your preventive care benefits (TEST)
+Understanding your preventive care benefits

 Even if you’re healthy and feeling good, it’s important to keep up with your preventive care.
 Periodic health exams, vaccines, cancer screenings and other recommended preventive care services help prevent or detect problems early on when they’re easier to treat.